 Commercial leads from different agencies assessed the state of the industry.

-Speakers from Wemark, Copytrack and ImageRights agreed that blockchain has potential to support sales and rights but disagreed as to whether this would replace the current market leaders or give those same players access to new markets.
+Speakers from Wemark, Copytrack and ImageRights agreed that blockchain has potential to support sales and rights but disagreed as to whether this would replace the current market leaders or give those same players access to new markets (you can download a PDF of the 'Demystifying Blockchain' presentation here).

 They talked about which imagery an agency should lead with, how to create experiences that go beyond the imagery and how organisations’ true resources may be tapped by changing what we do day-to-day.